Prelf1992/mlops-template-repository/README.md

 * Commit 32: Chore: Update documentation for module to ensure stability. at 2024-11-28 16:58:05
 * Commit 33: Style: Clean up utility to align with standards. at 2024-11-28 11:00:01
 * Commit 34: Refactor: Improve styling of dependencies to align with standards. at 2024-11-29 11:54:00
+* Commit 35: Refactor: Add tests for data model for better maintainability. at 2024-12-02 14:53:07